Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Some entry points are grouped in families that must be implemented as a whole.
 If a driver supports an entry point family, it must provide all the entry points in the family.

+Drivers can also have entry points related to random generation.
+For transparent drivers, these are [random generation entry points](#random-generation-entry-points).
+For opaque drivers, these are [entropy collection entry points](#entropy-collection-entry-point).

 #### General considerations on driver entry point parameters

 Buffer parameters for driver entry points obey the following conventions: